I was first fascinated by the story of Michael Angelo when I was only about 10years old and the idea that the sculpture could be hidden in the stone.

 In my 30’s I started to explore life drawing classes with teachers inspired by the visionary artist Cecil Collins which gave ways to ‘let go’ and allow something beyond your day-to-day self to be expressed in drawing.

-I then learnt about feeling and form through work in clay and eventually I discovered stone sculpture at the Portland Quarry and Sculpture Trust on Portland.
-Here you can sculpt in a disused quarry surrounded by limestone you are carving.
-I found that stone resonated with me very deeply.
+I eventually I found that stone as a medium resonated with me very deeply.
 It took me to contact a different dimension, something more endless and I felt I would never run out of things to say in stone.

 Stone sculpting is a slow process for me because of working in this way and finding out where to go as I go.
 Each piece is therefore original and unrepeatable as they evolve out of the time they are being worked on and this doesn’t repeat itself…as far as we know!